 In 2016, The Conservation Fund, a not-for profit 501(c)3 national conservation organization, purchased 264 acres of land in Gloucester County, Virginia, encompassing the historic site known as Werowocomoco.
-The Conservation Fund then transferred the property to the National Park Service (NPS) to ensure its permanent protection.
+The Conservation Fund then sold the property to the National Park Service (NPS) to ensure its permanent protection.

 Planning for the Future of Werowocomoco

 NPS initiated planning in January 2017 focusing on outreach and consultations with key partners and experts, including: seven Virginia Indian Tribes; the Virginia Department of Conservation and Recreation (DCR) and Department of Historic Resources (DHR-SHPO); Gloucester County; the Werowocomoco Research Group (archeologists); and the Chesapeake Conservancy (the trail’s primary non-profit partner).